Valerius Maximus: Editions and translations

+A translation into Dutch was published in 1614, and was read by Rembrandt and other artists (and their patrons), stimulating interest in some of the subjects included therein (such as Artemisia's drinking of her husband's ashes).

-Editions by C. Halm (1865), C. Kempf (1888), contain the epitomes of Paris and Nepotianus.
-New editions have been produced by R. Combès (1995-) with a French translation, J. Briscoe (1998), and D.R.
-Shackleton Baily (2000) with an English translation.
-Recent discussions of Valerius' work include W. Martin Bloomer, Valerius Maximus and the Rhetoric of the New Nobility (Chapel Hill, 1992), Clive Skidmore, Practical Ethics for Roman Gentlemen: the Work of Valerius Maximus (Exeter, 1996), and Hans-Friedrich Mueller, Roman Religion in Valerius Maximus (London, 2002).
+Editions by C. Halm (1865) and C. Kempf (1888) contain the epitomes of Paris and Nepotianus.
+A new edition of the Latin text has been produced by J. Briscoe (1998); modern translations have been completed by R. Combès (1995 and 1997), in French, and D. R. Shackleton Baily (2000) and H. J. Walker (2004), in English.

+Recent discussions of Valerius' work include W. Martin Bloomer, Valerius Maximus and the Rhetoric of the New Nobility (Chapel Hill, 1992); Clive Skidmore, Practical Ethics for Roman Gentlemen: the Work of Valerius Maximus (Exeter, 1996); and Hans-Friedrich Mueller, Roman Religion in Valerius Maximus (London, 2002).
-A translation into Dutch was published in 1614, and was read by Rembrandt and other artists (and their patrons), stimulating interest in some new subjects such as Artemisia drinking her husband's ashes.

-600 manuscripts of Valerius have survived, 800 when counting epitomes, more than any other Latin prose writer after the grammarian Priscian.
-Most manuscripts date from the late Middle Ages, but 30 predates the 12th century.
+600 manuscripts of Valerius have survived, 800 when counting epitomes—more than any other Latin prose writer after the grammarian Priscian.
+Most manuscripts date from the late Middle Ages, but 30 predate the 12th century.
 The three oldest manuscripts are the authoritative sources for the text: